vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Fri Mar  7 02:34:42 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sat Mar  8 02:03:13 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER